Emanuel Rosen Fellowship

 The Fellowship winner(s) is/are to be announced during the ESCRS Annual Congress.

-The Fellowship should start the following calendar year.
+The Fellowship should start the following calendar year and is dependent on national licensing to practice in that country.

 The fellow will submit a fellowship completion report upon completion of the fellowship, signed by the Fellowship host Supervisor.